About

 Septic Tanks

 Miami-Dade County has instituted more rigorous standards for new and replacement onsite sewage treatment and disposal systems (OSTDSs), commonly referred to as “septic tanks” or “septic systems.”
-Learn more at Septic System Care (miamidade.gov).
+Learn more on how to properly care for your septic tank at Septic System Care miamidade.gov and at the US Environmental Protection Agency.

 Stormwater